Homotopy transfer and rational models for mapping spaces: An explicit -structure on

 Finally, by~\cite[Theorem~2.1]{Bui09} or \cite[Theorem~22.13]{FHT}, $(\mathbb{L}(s^{-1}\overline{H}),\partial)$ agrees with the Quillen minimal model of $(\mathcal{L}(\overline{C}),\partial)$. \end{proof} The following is the main result of this article: \begin{theorem} Let $C$ be a finite dimensional cocommutative differential graded coalgebra model of a finite nilpotent CW-complex $X$, and let $L$ be an $L_{\infty}$-model of a rational CW-complex of finite type $Y$. \begin{itemize} \item[{\rm (i)}] There is an explicit $L_\infty$-structure in ${\rm Hom}(H,L)$, where $H$ denotes the homology of~$C$. \item[{\rm (ii)}] With the above structure $\mathcal{C}^*(\Hom(H,L))\cong (\Lambda (V\otimes H), \widehat{d})$, the reduced Brown--Szczarba model of~$\map(X, Y)$, where $V=(sL)^{\sharp}$.
 Hence $\Hom(H, L)$ is an $L_\infty$-model for the mapping space. \end{itemize} If we replace $H$ by the homology $\overline{H}$ of the kernel of the augmentation of~$C$, then we get the same results for the pointed mapping space $\map^*(X,Y)$. \end{theorem} \begin{proof} The homotopy retract~(\ref{homotopy_retract_01}) induces a new homotopy retract

 where both complexes of linear maps have the usual differentials.
 Since $i$ and $p$ are quasi-isomorphism so are $i^*$ and $p^*$.
 Observe that $\text{Hom}(C,L)$ can be endowed with a natural $L_{\infty}$-algebra structure modeling mapping spaces under suitable conditions~\cite{Ber, BFM}.
 Hence we can apply Theorem~\ref{htt}(ii) to obtain an $L_{\infty}$-structure $\{\ell_k'\}$ on $\Hom(H,L)$.
 This proves part (i).
-For example, the explicit formula for $\ell_3'$ is provided by the trees